SauloCav/Algorithms-in-Graphs/Graph Algorithms - Cormen/ElementaryGraphAlgorithms.md

 - Implementing vertex and edge attributes in real programs can be another story entirely.
 There is no one best way to store and access vertex and edge attributes.
 - For a given situation, your decision will likely depend on the programming language you are using, the algorithm you are implementing, and how the rest of your program uses the graph.
 - Many other ways of implementing attributes are possible.
 For example, in an object-oriented programming language, vertex attributes might be represented as instance variables within a subclass of a Vertex class.

+## Breadth-first search

+- Breadth-first search is one of the simplest algorithms for searching a graph and the archetype for many important graph algorithms.
+-

+## Depth-first search

+## Topological sort

+## Strongly connected components